Kolkata clashes spark Indian election row

 Political observers say the aggressive campaign by Modi's party against the TMC in the eastern state has made it one of the most bitter contests in the election.

-Modi won a landslide victory in 2014, but many pollsters expect him to lose his overall majority in this election.
+Modi won a landslide victory in 2014 but many pollsters expect him to lose his overall majority this time.
 A good performance in West Bengal would significantly improve his chances of a second term.

 The BJP and Banerjee's party have also been at loggerheads over a BJP activist arrested for posting a doctored image on Facebook with Banerjee's head on the body of Bollywood star Priyanka Chopra wearing a revealing dress.